YoshiHK/Rhythm-Game-Assistant/Phase 6 - Hardening and Scaling/Observability & Alerting/README.md

-# Phase 6 - Observability
+# Phase 6 - Observability Layer

 Observability in Phase 6 is **strictly non-semantic**.